Gustavo Santaolalla: 1967–2001: Early career and bands

 In the 1980s, Santaolalla was able to return to Argentina and on one trip he began travelling the rural country with his friend, the folk musician León Gieco.
 This venture was called "De Ushuaia a la Quiaca", respectively referring to the southernmost and northernmost towns in Argentina, Ushuaia and La Quiaca.
 From 1981 to 1985, in four years, he and Gieco travelled to document and experience folk music, aiming to "look for the essence of" where the music of Argentina's past came from.
 Gieco had originally wanted to invite musicians from across the country to Buenos Aires, but Santaolalla wanted them to visit the musicians where they lived.
 450 concerts were performed during this journey.
 Santaolalla's embrace of the musicians' musical styles caused them to become prevalent in his work, namely the ten-string Andean instrument called the ronroco.
 It was at this point Santaolalla began a relationship with his future wife Alejandra, who the musicians hired as a photographer to document the trip alongside the direction of the musical guide Leda Valladares.

 Santaolalla released the album Santaolalla in 1982, and became a leading figure of the Mexico-based rock en español movement; the Los Angeles Times described his contribution to Latin rock music as becoming "the most transcendent producer" in its history, and Billboard wrote he is considered one of the creators of Latin alternative music who helped develop it to "[global acclaim]".
 Santaolalla began establishing himself as a record producer upon his return to Buenos Aires in the 80s, with the music executive Jesús López helping him establish Surco Records within Universal Music.
 Santaolalla collaborated with co-producer Aníbal Kerpel on albums for numerous artists, including Café Tacuba, Maldita Vecindad, Julieta Venegas, Molotov and Juanes, and other Argentine artists like Divididos and Bersuit Vergarabat; Santaolalla produced over 100 albums at that point in time, for artists he described as being on a "[search for their identity through music]".
-Santaolalla says the records he produced consisted largely of debut albums for artists, and felt that his impact helped put the "[on the map]".
+Santaolalla says the records he produced consisted largely of debut albums for artists, and felt that his impact helped put them "[on the map]".

 Santaolalla produced Café Tacuba's 1992 debut album, and their 1994 album Re—considered among the greatest Latin albums.
 In 1995 Santaolalla released the album GAS, and in 1998, he released the album Ronroco, consisting of solo works recorded over 14 years, and featuring the titular instrument alongside the charango and the Andean pan flute.
-Santaolalla produced Julieta Venegas's praised 2000 album Bueninvento.
+He also produced Juana Molina's 1996 debut studio album Rara, as well as Julieta Venegas's praised 2000 album Bueninvento.
 Santolalla formed the neotango group Bajofondo in 2001, for whom he plays guitar.
 Billboard credited this group with modernizing tango with electronic, modern elements.